 The Contractor acknowledges that it may be provided with the ability to access Commonwealth-held information in connection with its performance of the Services, including through access to Commonwealth information technology systems.
 Without limiting the Contractor’s other obligations under this Contract or otherwise at law, the Contractor shall not seek to access or use Commonwealth-held information except to the extent strictly required for the provision of the Services.

-Intellectual Property (core)
+Intellectual Property (Core)

-Nothing in the Contract affects the ownership of Intellectual Property (IP) except as expressly provided for in this clause 15.

-IP created under the Contract in respect of Contract Material vests in the Contractor (or its nominee) immediately upon its creation.

-The Contractor grants to the Commonwealth (or shall ensure the Commonwealth is granted) a Licence in respect of all Contract Material (other than Commercial Material) to

-Use the Contract Material; and

-grant a sublicence to any other person to Use the Contract Material, or to grant a further sublicence to Use the Contract Material;

-for any Defence Purpose.

-A Licence or sublicence granted in accordance with this clause 15 does not permit the Commonwealth or its sublicensee to Commercialise any IP in the Contract Material, provided that the Commonwealth may grant a sublicence to a person for the purpose of the person providing goods or services to the Commonwealth for a Defence Purpose.

-The Contractor shall ensure that the Commonwealth is granted a licence in respect of all Commercial Material on the best commercial terms.
+Subject to clause 15.2, title in, and ownership of all Intellectual Property associated with any deliverable or material developed by the Contractor in connection with this Contract (‘Foreground IP’) vests on its creation in the Commonwealth.
+The Contractor agrees to execute all documents and do all acts and things required by the Commonwealth to give effect to this clause.

+The Commonwealth acknowledges that the vesting of ownership in the Commonwealth of all Foreground IP does not apply to Intellectual Property in any pre-existing material (including software, documentation or data) which is incorporated or embedded in that deliverable or material (‘Background IP’).
+In such circumstances, the Contractor grants to the Commonwealth (or shall ensure the grant of) a royalty free, irrevocable, non-exclusive, perpetual, world wide licence (including the right to sub licence) of the Background IP to use, copy, adapt, expand, develop, publish or otherwise change, the pre-existing material.

+As permitted by law, the Contractor unconditionally and irrevocably:

+consents, and will obtain all other necessary unconditional and irrevocable consents, to any act or omission that would otherwise infringe any moral rights in any work that is included in a deliverable or material comprised in the Services, whether occurring before or after a consent is given; and

+waives, and will obtain all other necessary unconditional and irrevocable written waivers of, moral rights,

+for the benefit of the Commonwealth, its licensees and anyone authorised by any of them.

-The Contractor warrants the provision of the Services (and the Commonwealth’s Use of any Contract Material) will not infringe the Intellectual Property or moral rights of any person.
+The Contractor warrants the provision of the Services (and the Commonwealth’s use of any deliverable or material developed or supplied under the Contract) will not infringe the Intellectual Property or moral rights of any person.

-Termination (core)
+Termination (Core)

 The Commonwealth may terminate the Contract if the Contractor: